-The neighborhood is one of the most interesting and fun and accessible in the entire city.
+The neighborhood is one of the most interesting and fun and accessible in the entire city of Portland.
+Anyone considering moving to Portland would be delighted to move to this haven of beauty and things to do.
 This neighborhood is safe and close to anything that you wish to do or see.
-If you are coming to Portland, have the real experience by being in this famous neighborhood- Hawthorne/Tabor/Belmont.
+If you are coming to Portland, have the real experience by being in this famous neighborhood- Hawthorne/Tabor/Belmont/Division.

 Take out the tandem bike for a romantic ride up to Mt Tabor.
 Or travel to Movie Madness or Slappy Cakes or the Bagdad Theater or Powells Books etc etc..
 Easy walking access to some of the best stores and restaurants in the city.

-Do some research before you come, however the best way to make the best use of your time is to ask Nola, Raven, or Talia.
+Do some research before you come, however the best way to make the best use of your time is to ask Nola or Raven.